 - Error 5 and Error 6

-- Interpretation of these errors – Images of the website are only visible to you but not visible to the public.
+- Interpretation of these errors – Images of the website is only visible to you but not visible to the public.

 - Resolution / Fix – add the <alt> attribute in the image tag as shown in the green below.